Locomotive manufacturer, union reach tentative deal to end 2-month strike

 A message seeking comment was left Wednesday afternoon for Scott Slawson, president of Local 506.
 The company said a vote on ratification was expected Thursday.

 Wabtec acquired the plant and the rest of General Electric Transportation in February 2019.
-A facility in Fort Worth, Texas, is the company’s primary locomotive manufacturing plant in the U.S. Wabtec was formerly known as the Westinghouse Airbrakes Technologies Corp.
+A facility in Fort Worth, Texas, is the company’s primary locomotive manufacturing plant in the U.S. Wabtec is short for Westinghouse Air Brake Technologies Corp

 Strikes and labor unrest have occurred in numerous spots around the United States this summer, in industries ranging from Hollywood actors and writers to delivery drivers and city employees and airline pilots.
 More and more, employees are feeling overworked and underpaid as companies seek to appease customer expectations for speed and convenience made worse by the COVID-19 pandemic.